Monk parakeet: United States

 Thousands of monk parakeets were imported to the United States between the 1960s and the 1980s as pets.
 Many escaped or were intentionally released, and populations were allowed to proliferate.
 By the early 1970s, M. monachus was established in seven states, and by 1995, it had spread to eight more.
 In Florida alone, estimates range from 150,000 to 500,000.
-Austin and Houston, Texas, also have thriving monk parakeet populations.
+Austin, Dallas, and Houston, Texas, also have thriving monk parakeet populations.

-As one of the few temperate-zone parrots, the monk parakeet is more able than most to survive cold climates (partly because they build communal nests about heat-producing electrical equipment atop utility poles), and colonies exist as far north as New York City, Chicago, Wisconsin, Cincinnati, Louisville, coastal Rhode Island, Massachusetts, Connecticut, and southwestern Washington.
+As one of the few temperate-zone parrots, the monk parakeet is able to survive cold climates (partly because they build communal nests about heat-producing electrical equipment atop utility poles), and colonies exist as far north as New York City, Long Island, Chicago, and Portland, Oregon.
 Edgewater, New Jersey has had a colony since 1980.
 This hardiness makes this species second only to the rose-ringed parakeet among parrots as a successful introduced species.
+Their habit of building nests on warm electrical equipment is a serious fire risk.

 New York State

 In 2012, a pair of monk parakeets attempted nesting in Watervliet, New York, about 150 mi north of New York City, near Albany, New York.
 Prior to egg-laying, one bird was captured and the nest eventually was removed due to concerns that the nest built adjacent to an electrical transformer created a fire hazard.

-They have also found a home in Brooklyn, New York, after an accidental release decades ago of what appear to have been black-market birds within Green-Wood Cemetery.
-The grounds crew initially tried to destroy the unsightly nests at the entrance gate, but no longer do so because the presence of the parrots has reduced the number of pigeons nesting within it.
-The management's decision was based on a comparative chemical analysis of pigeon feces (which destroy brownstone structures) and monk parakeet feces (which have no ill effect).
-The monk parakeets are in effect preserving this historic structure.

-Brooklyn College has a monk parakeet as an "unofficial" mascot in reference to the colony of the species that lives in its campus grounds.
-It is featured on the masthead of the student magazine.
-They have also made their homes in the lamp posts in Pelham Bay Park in the Bronx.
-Most of these monk parakeet populations have been traced to shipments of captured birds from Argentina.
+They have also found a home in Brooklyn, and Queens, New York, notably in Green-Wood Cemetery, with some speculating they were accidentally released at John F. Kennedy Airport in the 1960s.
+Several stories exist on the parakeets' introduction to the city, though their arrival is agreed to have been in the 1960s, following importation from Argentina.
+They thrive in Brooklyn, Queens, and western Long Island due to their preference for nesting in utility poles; populations have not expanded to Manhattan because of the borough's underground wiring.